Maximilian Entrup

-Maximilian Entrup (born 25 July 1997) is an Austrian professional footballer who plays as a forward for Austrian Bundesliga club LASK and the Austria national team.
+Maximilian Entrup (born 25 July 1997) is an Austrian professional footballer who plays as a forward for German club Eintracht Braunschweig and the Austria national team.

 Club career

 Entrup started his career at SC Enzersfeld/W.

+On 3 July 2026, Entrup signed a two-year contract with Eintracht Braunschweig in German 2.
+Bundesliga.

 International career

 On 7 November 2023, he got his first called up into the Austria senior national team.